nonrect/Unofficial-OB-Updater/README.md

 # Instruction (once):

-        • Copy OBU_Updater.exe to where ever you want and run it
+        • Copy "OBU_Updater.exe" to where ever you want and run it
         • In "Settings" area select your OpenBullet.exe location
         • Click "Save Settings" and then click "Check for Update"